 The Consumer Electronics industry comprises the manufacturing of electronic devices intended for everyday use by end consumers.
 They are most commonly used for entertainment (TV sets, video players, video games, audio equipment, etc.), communications (telephones, mobile phones, etc.) and home-office activities (desktop computers, laptops, storage devices, printers, small electrical appliances, batteries, etc.).

-The revenue of China’s mobile communications equipment sector rose by 7.3% y/y in H1 2019, boosted by increased sales of mobile communication station equipment, according to MIIT.
+The revenue of China’s mobile communications equipment sector rose by 5% y/y in the first half of 2020, according to MIIT.
 The total profit during this period surged by 41.3% y/y, as the sector gradually recovered from the impact of ...View more details

-The revenue of China’s mobile communications equipment sector rose by 9.6% y/y in 2018, boosted by increased sales of mobile communication station equipment, according to MIIT.
+The revenue of China’s mobile communications equipment sector fell by 4.7% y/y in the first quarter of 2020, according to MIIT.
 The gross value added of communications equipment manufacturing during this period slid by 1.1% y/y.
 Despite the ...View more details